 Mid-Century Modern.
 It’s everywhere you look these days.
 Mad Men, The Daily Show, even the April issue of Elle Décor predominantly features Mid-Century Modern furniture.
 Knoll, Thonet, Jens Risom, Bertoia, Saarinen, and I’m sure most of you know Eames just to name a few.
 Classic designers inspired by clean lines.
 All from the 1950s, and in vogue now.
 But how do you get your hands on these gems?
-Well, I used to spend hours upon hours scouring Craigslist, eBay, flea markets and estate sales.
-More often then not, it was a bust.
-Now days, the answer for me is Chairish.com.
+Well, I used to spend hours upon hours scouring Craigslist, eBay, flea markets, and estate sales.
+More often than not, it was a bust.
+Nowadays, the answer for me is Chairish.
 They make it fun and easy to buy vintage furniture, and gloriously curated.

-As you already now, I’m a huge Chairish Instagram Sale fan, recently they asked me to participate in their Mix & Match Style Challenge.
+As you already know, I’m a huge Chairish Instagram Sale fan, recently they asked me to participate in their Mix & Match Style Challenge.
 I

 danced with glee jumped at the opportunity.
 A chance to shop Chairish and create an inspirational Mid-Century Modern space that I would be dreaming about for years to come?
 Ummm, challenge accepted!

-Can we just take a moment to admire this sofa.
-It’s insanely gorgeous and only a 1 hour drive from my home.
+Can we just take a moment to admire this modern sofa.
+It’s insanely gorgeous and only a 1-hour drive from my home.
 I wouldn’t even have to pay for delivery (which Chairish coordinates for you if needed…how awesome is that?).
 But where to put it.
 Maybe The Boy will let me put an addition on the house?
 OK, OK, let’s get on with it already.

 I thought this style challenge would be easy peasy.
 I mean every piece at Chairish is killer, right?
 Right.
 And that was my problem.
 Looking through their Mid-Century Modern furniture, I could design a thousand rooms.
 Narrowing everything down was so difficult.
 I started with the coffee table.
 A different piece for me, but this was a challenge.
 I chose a big, round, brass coffee table.
 Normally I go for rectangular and wood, but we are thinking out of the box here people.